izzyvmika/STAT311-50_Final-Project/README.md

 NEWinsurance 2 Smoker baseline yes.jmp     -      This is the dataset I used (from the original insurance.csv file, + any changes to data.
 E.g. Removing the 3 rows with missing data, transformY, dummy variables, etc.)

-STAT311-50 Final Project Report (Izzy...)    -    The Final Project Report (mostly work that I did).
+STAT311-50 Final Project Report (Izzy)...    -    The Final Project Report (mostly work that I did).

 Group 05_Report.pdf 	 -	 Final Project Report (mostly work that Feifei did).